Send and receive using the database

 INSERT INTO InsertSms (StatusID, ToAddress, Body) VALUES ('SCHEDULED', '+3112345678', 'Hello, World')

 This sends out an SMS message to +3112345678 on the first outgoing SMS channel available.

 To send the SMS to a specific channel use:

 INSERT INTO InsertSms (StatusID, ChannelID, ToAddress, Body) VALUES ('SCHEDULED', 'GSMCHANNEL1', '+3112345678', 'Hello, World')

-This will send out the same SMS message to ‘GSMCHANNEL1’.
+This sends out the same SMS message to ‘GSMCHANNEL1’.

-Of course this view can also be used to view incoming messages by selected on the StatusID field.
+Of course you can also use this view to see incoming messages by selecting on the StatusID field.

 SELECT * FROM InsertSms WHERE StatusID = 'RECEIVED'

 Shows all received messages.